-Main auditorium on campus will honor Benton and Paula Baugh, major donors and Christians involved in racial unity efforts in Houston.
+Main chapel venue at Oklahoma Christian will honor Benton and Paula Baugh, major donors and Christians involved in racial unity efforts in Houston.

 By Bobby Ross Jr. | The Christian Chronicle

 OKLAHOMA CITY — After a half-century as Hardeman Auditorium, the main auditorium where Oklahoma Christian University students assemble for daily chapel and perform the annual Spring Sing musical variety show has a new name — a change spurred by concerns over a racist statement attributed to the former namesake.

 As hundreds of students in colorful costumes gathered for Spring Sing club night Tuesday night, university President John deSteiguer revealed that the assembly hall’s new name will honor donors Benton and Paula Baugh.